Purpose of the proposal

 - Larger data sections can be added as appendices

-- Explains the methodologies to be used to accomplish the aims
+- Explains the experimental approach, methods, and analyses to be used to accomplish the aims

 - Two separate areas must be covered; these may be interwoven or presented as distinct sections